shi5a/MovieRecommender/README.md

 # Movie Recommender System
-This project is the final project of the of the Data Science Bootcamp with Coding Dojo Academy & Saudi Digital Academy (SDA)
+This project is the final project of the Data Science Bootcamp with Coding Dojo Academy & Saudi Digital Academy (SDA)

 #### -- Project Status: [Completed]